 - Human Development and Family Studies - HDFS

 - 2008, B.S., Psychology (Sociology minor), James Madison University, Harrisonburg, VA

 - Strengthening methods for economic evaluations of preventive interventions

 - Optimizing prevention strategies’ impact relative to cost

 - Developing best practices for translating these investments into evidence-based policy

 - Economic Evaluation (Cost-Effectiveness Analysis, Benefit-Cost Analysis, Budgetary Impact Analysis)

 - Mixed Methods Studies

-Our research is funded by the National Institute of Drug Abuse, National Institute of Nursing Research, National Institute of Child Health & Human Development and National Institute on Aging as well as the Doris Duke and the Robert Wood Johnson, Laura & John Arnold, Annie E. Casey, Michael and Susan Dell and Doris Duke Charitable Foundations.
+Dr. Crowley's research is funded by the National Institute on Drug Abuse, National Institute of Nursing Research, National Institute of Child Health & Human Development and National Institute on Aging as well as the Robert Wood Johnson, Laura & John Arnold, Annie E. Casey, Michael and Susan Dell and Doris Duke Charitable Foundations.